 When it comes to shop windows, they don’t come much bigger than Google, so when they offer you a prime bit of window real estate to promote your business, for free, it’s a bit of a no-brainer.

-You will have come across Google My Business listings in the past whenever you’ve used Google to search for a company by name.
-Where that company’s logo, contact details and opening hours are displayed to the right of search results is fed from their Google My Business listing.
+You will have come across Google Business Profile listings in the past whenever you’ve used Google to search for a company by name.
+Where that company’s logo, contact details and opening hours are displayed to the right of search results is fed from their Google Business Profile listing.
 Any business with a physical address of some kind (even if you work from home) can take advantage of this enormous targeted local business directory and it’s very simple to do so.

 You may already have a listing but even if that’s the case it’s still worth heading over to google.com/business to cram in as much detail as you can.
 If you don’t already have a listing you’ll need to verify your details by waiting for a postcard to be sent out by Google with a PIN, so get on that straight away if you haven’t already.